rufio-tf2/key-modifiers/README.md

 In this example, let's pretend that I want the alt-modified state to make my character jump, which is `+jump` and `-jump`.

 To set this up, I do the same things that I did in the first example, but now I create these plus/minus versions of everything.
-My unmodified, default state has a plus/minus version, my alt-modified state does, too.

-My state variable has a plus/minus version.
-And finally, I bind `MOUSE1` to the plus-version of its state variable.
+Finally, I bind `MOUSE1` to the plus-version of its state variable.

-After all of this, the [`mouse1.cfg`][./keys/mouse1.cfg] looks like:
+The [`mouse1.cfg`](./keys/mouse1.cfg) file looks like:

 ```go
 // keys/mouse1.cfg